 Advertising Disclosure

-How to Install ExpressVPN on Linux in 2024
+How To Install ExpressVPN on Linux in 2025

-Not all VPNs are compatible with Linux or work on this operating system reliably.
-That’s why ExpressVPN is my top choice for Linux.
-Besides offering robust security features, it offers extremely fast speeds and works reliably with tons of popular streaming platforms.
-So, you can watch your favorite shows in the best available quality from anywhere.
-Plus, you can try ExpressVPN with confidence as it’s backed by a 30-day money-back guarantee.
+Besides robust security features, ExpressVPN provides fast speeds and works reliably with popular streaming platforms.
+So, you can securely watch your favorite shows online in the best available quality.
+Plus, you can try ExpressVPN without risk as it’s backed by a 30-day money-back guarantee.
 Editor's Note: Transparency is one of our core values at vpnMentor, so you should know we are in the same ownership group as ExpressVPN.
 However, this does not affect our review process.

-Quick Guide: How to Install ExpressVPN on Linux in 3 Easy Steps
+How Do I Install ExpressVPN on Linux Ubuntu?

 2. Run the installer.
 Use the installer to set up ExpressVPN, or go to the terminal and manually install it on your Linux distribution.